-The College has accumulated reserves of £4,259,000 and a bank overdraft of £48,000.
-The reserves included a revaluation reserve of £3,975,000 and an income and expenditure account of £284,000.
+The College has accumulated reserves of £7,695,000 and a bank overdraft of £85,000.
+The reserves included a revaluation reserve of £3,905,000 and a surplus on its income and expenditure account of £3,790,000.
 The College recognises that it still faces a difficult financial future.
 The College has suffered successive operational deficits in recent years.
 The College has steadily improved its financial position since suffering a reduction of income from 2016-17 to 2019-20 of 26%.
-In 2020-2021 the number of 16-18 year olds increased by some 15% and this led to an exceptional in-year increase in its ESFA funding for young people, which is the College's main source of income.
+In 2022-2023 however, the number of 16-18 year-olds declined and are less than those of the previous two years.
+This represents a set back to the College's plans to restore its student numbers to a more sustainable level.